flowerinthenight/pretty/README.md

 ## Overview

-Pretty is a simple wrapper tool that prettifies a process's stdout/stderr's JSON output line by line.
+`pretty` is a simple wrapper tool that prettifies a process's stdout/stderr's JSON output line by line.
 If output line is not a valid JSON, it will just print the line as is.

 Example: (normal JSON logs using logrus, redacted)